Suspect arrested in fatal shooting of California bishop David O’Connell

 In a statement, the United States Conference of Catholic Bishops said “Bishop O’Connell was an active member of our Conference and a champion for the poor and marginalized”.

-In July 2015, Bishop O’Connell told the Archdiocese of Los Angeles outlet The Angelus that working as a South Central LA pastor had been “the great joy” of his life.
+In July 2015, Bishop O’Connell told the Archdiocese of Los Angeles outlet Angelus that working as a South Central LA pastor had been “the great joy” of his life.

 “It’s been a great privilege, a great blessing to be given these parishes all these years, to be pastor all these years,” he added.
 “The people have touched my heart the way they are sincere.”